etaminstudio/prosemirror/README.md

 # ProseMirror

-Easily convert text or HTML to [ProseMirror](https://prosemirror.net/) JSON.
+Easily convert text or HTML to [ProseMirror](https://prosemirror.net/) JSON, then render text of HTML from ProseMirror JSON.

 This gem merges [html_to_prosemirror](https://github.com/etaminstudio/html_to_prosemirror) and [html_to_prosemirror](https://github.com/etaminstudio/html_to_prosemirror) to a single gem.